TheOdinProject/curriculum/MoreJS/organizing-js/objects-constructors.md

 ### Exercise

-Write a prototype "Library" script for storing books.
+Write a "Library" script for storing books.
 Use an Object Constructor to create objects that have the book's `title`, `author`,  the number of `pages`, and whether or not you have `read` the book

 Put a function into the constructor that can report the book info like so